-The Tees Valley Mayoral Combined Authority (TVCA) have launched an ambitious local industrial strategy, underpinned by the levelling up agenda, Teesside freeport status, Darlington economic campus, Teesworks regeneration site and with ambitious targets for growth in jobs and in particular, highly skilled jobs across the green energy sector.
+The Tees Valley Mayoral Combined Authority (TVCA) have launched an ambitious local industrial strategy, underpinned by the levelling up agenda, Teesside freeport status, Darlington Economic Campus (DEC), Teesworks regeneration site and with ambitious targets for growth in jobs and in particular, highly skilled jobs across the green energy sector.

-Further education providers across the Tees Valley collaborate widely with stakeholders and employers and have been proactive in supporting the development of the Tees Valley LSIP (Local Skills Improvement Plan) trailblazer and in developing and delivering the associated Strategic Development Fund (SDF) pilots (phase 1 and 2).
+Further education providers across the Tees Valley collaborate widely with stakeholders and employers and have been proactive in supporting the development of the Tees Valley Local Skills Improvement Plan LSIP and in developing and delivering the associated Strategic Development Fund (SDF) pilots (phase 1 and 2) and the Local Skills Improvement Fund.